 Over the next fifteen days in the lead up to Christmas, I will select my team of the decade that saw Limerick play 40 championship games and 68 League games.

-Honours: All-Ireland Senior Hurling Championship, Munster Senior Hurling Championship, Division 1 League Title, Division 2 League Title, Young Hurler of the Year, All-Star.
+Honours: Munster Senior Hurling Championship, Division 2 League title

-The post Limerick Hurling Team of the Decade: Left Corner Back appeared first on Sporting Limerick.
+The post Limerick Hurling Team of the Decade: Left Half Back appeared first on Sporting Limerick.